gillohner/pubky-iCalendar-research/README.md

-A specification for integrating industry-standard iCalendar protocols (RFC 5545, RFC 7265, RFC 4791, RFC 5546, RFC 7986, RFC 9073) into the Pubky ecosystem, enabling decentralized calendar functionality while maintaining possible compatibility with existing CalDAV clients and calendar standards.
+A specification for integrating industry-standard iCalendar protocols (RFC 5545, RFC 7265, RFC 4791, RFC 5546, RFC 7986, RFC 9073) into the Pubky ecosystem, enabling decentralized calendar functionality while maintaining compatibility with existing CalDAV clients and calendar standards.

 ## Background

-This project researches how Events and Calendars can be implemented on Pubky.
+This project researches how events and calendars can be implemented on Pubky.
 The existing iCalendar standards and their extensions provide a robust foundation with comprehensive event management features.
-These standards have been extensively tested in real-world scenarios across diverse calendar applications, making them an ideal foundation for a decentralized calendar system through simple extensions.
+These standards have been extensively tested in real-world scenarios across diverse calendar applications, making them an ideal basis for a decentralized calendar system with simple extensions.

-By building upon established RFC specifications, we can potentially enable seamless integration with existing calendar workflows while benefiting from Pubkys decentralization.
-This research analyzes existing iCalendar standards, documents their applicability to the Pubky ecosystem, and identifies which specifications are most suitable for implementation - with consideration for future protocol expansions.
+By building upon established RFC specifications, we can potentially enable seamless integration with existing calendar workflows while benefiting from Pubky's decentralization.
+This research analyzes existing iCalendar standards, documents their applicability to the Pubky ecosystem, and identifies which specifications are most suitable for implementation—with consideration for future protocol expansions.

-The Documentation includes mentions of a Caldav Bridge to implement Pubky based Calendar management in existing Calendar applications like Outlook, Thunderbird and such.
-For the prototype-phase there is no plan to actually implement this.
-I decided to document my ideas of how they could look like as the core structure is designed with such a bridge in mind as making sure to have this in mind to at a later stage be able to implement it could enable the deeper integration into existing workflows mentioned before.
+The documentation includes mentions of a CalDAV bridge to implement Pubky-based calendar management in existing calendar applications like Outlook or Thunderbird.
+For the prototype phase, there is no plan to actually implement this.
+I decided to document my ideas of how it could look, as the core structure is designed with such a bridge in mind.
+Keeping this in mind for later stages could enable deeper integration into existing workflows, as mentioned before.

 ## 📋 Document Structure